 Did you know that dogs can suffer from celiac disease?
 Interestingly it's the Irish Setter that has been identified as a breed at risk for developing celiac disease.
-And dogs can suffer the distinct autoimmune symptoms of celiac disease including weight loss, gastrointestinal distress, coat and skin ailments, weakness and failure to thrive.
+And dogs can suffer from the distinct autoimmune symptoms of celiac disease including weight loss, gastrointestinal distress, coat and skin ailments, weakness and failure to thrive.

 You may have noticed that the dog food industry is offering more and more "grain-free" dog food products.
 This is because veterinarians and pet owners are finding that certain breeds of dogs thrive on diets that eliminate grains - including grains that contain gluten like wheat, barley, rye and cross-contaminated oats and even grains that don't contain gluten, like corn, soy, and even rice.

 If your vet has recommended a "grain-free" diet for your dog it can be a confusing learning curve.
 There are lots of grain-free dog foods available today and the good news is that you can easily bake dog treats for your grain-free best friend.
 The benefit of making homemade grain-free / gluten-free dog treats is that you can use high quality, nutritious human-grade ingredients.
 You can even treat your four-legged family members to organic doggie biscuits without breaking the bank.

 Our homemade gluten-free / grain-free dog treats are made with nutritious buckwheat, a rich source of protein, antioxidants, minerals, and fiber.
 Flaxmeal is an excellent source of plant-based essential omega-3 fatty acids, pumpkin puree, eggs and chicken stock.
 Good for people and good for pets!

 - 2 cups buckwheat flour